Posts

 Image

 To be honest, I was still annoyed this morning.
 The only way to appease this was to head to Bryher again in the hope that the bird was still there.
 A couple of hours had passed with no sign at all.
 I'd ambled off in the hope of finding something else lurking within the vegetation.
-I could hardly believe it when my phone chimed with the news that the swainson's thrush been seen again.
+I could hardly believe it when my phone chimed with the news that the S wainson's thrush had been seen again.
 Sprinting back to the location, and a short wait, the diminutive catharus appeared, and showed brilliantly at times as it flitted around the thickets.
 Such redemption and a huge relief after the calamity of yesterday.
 A brilliant bird, noticeably smaller than song thrush, with clean pale underparts and that diagnostic eye-ring.
 It was just wonderful to observe.
 The day had started on the Garrison where a single flyover redwing was the only sighting of note.
-Later, a walk around Porthloo beach was brimming with waders with at least 45 sanderling , and two bar-tailed Godwit feeding along t
+Later, a walk around Porthloo beach was brimming with waders with at least 45 sanderling , and two bar-tailed Godwit feeding al

 Image

 I don't really know how to describe today other than feeling just 'a little' perplexed by an aberration in my decision making process.
 The plan was to spend a relaxing day in Tresco after the relentless exertions of autumn Scilly birding of the previous days.
 This was until a wrench was well and truly thrown into the works when reports started to come through of a Swainson's Thrush on Bryher.
 Having failed to connect with the one on St. Mary's, perhaps another opportunity had presented itself.
 But we had a plan - and that plan was a day-trip to Tresco.
 No deviations.
 The conundrum is as follows.
 Considering the situation objectively, vagrant Swainson's are buggers to connect with.
 Catharus can be notoriously evasive, appearing for a few moments, then disappearing into deep cover, frustratingly for long periods.
 I just wasn't prepared to focus my gaze onto a hedge potentially for hours.
-My objective and pragmatic approach made sense at the time, I d
+My objective and pragmatic approach made sense at the time, I do

 Image